ThomasMBury/ewstools/examples/readme.md

 ### ews_bootstrap.ipynb
 - Simulates a trajectories of the Ricker model going through a Flip and a Fold bifurcadtion
 - Uses *ewstools* to compute bootstrapped time-series and the corresponding EWS.
-- Visualises the output, to compare the two cases.
+- Visualises the output, comparing the two bifurcations.